An Empirical Quantile Estimation Approach to Nonlinear Optimization Problems with Chance Constraints: Preliminary Numerical Investigation

 where $q^\alpha$ is the $\alpha$-quantile of the standard Gaussian distribution. \end{example}

 \begin{example}[jointChance \cite{luedtke2021-stoc-approx-frontier-chance-constr-nonlinear-program}] This is an example of the $\ell_1$-norm optimization with a joint chance constraint \beq \max \;\sum^n_{i=1}x_i\;\; \text{s.t. }\mb{P}\left\{\sum^n_{i=1}\xi^2_{ij}x^2_i\le U,\; j=1,\ldots,m \right\}\ge 1-\alpha,\; x_i\ge 0\;\forall i\in[n], \eeq where $\xi_{ij}$s are dependent normal random variables with mean $j/m$ and variance 1, and $\text{cov}(\xi_{ij},\xi_{i^\prime j})=0.5$, $\text{cov}(\xi_{ij},\xi_{i^\prime j^\prime})=0$ if $j\neq j^\prime$.
 We set $m=5$ in our numerical experiments. \end{example} Note that the above three examples have also been used in \cite{wachter2020-chance-constr-prob-smooth-sample-nonlinear-approx, luedtke2021-stoc-approx-frontier-chance-constr-nonlinear-program} to test the performance of their methods.
-We adopted the following settings in the implementation of \Cref{alg:trust-region-merit-func,alg:penalty} for practical applications: \begin{enumerate} \item Since the sample size \eqref{eqn:N-cond-as-converg} and \eqref{eqn:N_cond_kappa_alpha} required for theoretical convergence can be prohibited, we only let the sample size grow to a pre-specified maximum level ($N=10,000$ for example) and do not include additional samples in further iterations in the implementation. \item The convergence of our algorithms is independent of the choice of Hessian matrix approximation.
+We adopted the following settings in the implementation of \Cref{alg:trust-region-merit-func,alg:penalty} for practical applications: \begin{enumerate} \item Since the sample size \eqref{eqn:N-cond-as-converg} and \eqref{eqn:N_cond_kappa_alpha} required for theoretical convergence can be prohibited, we only let the sample size grow to a pre-specified maximum level ($N=10,000$ for example) and do not include additional samples in further iterations in the implementation. \item The theoretical convergence of our algorithms is independent of the choice of Hessian matrix approximation.
 In the implementation we adopt a neighborhood sampling method used by the POUNDERS derivative-free optimization method~\cite{SWCHAP14} to build a local quadratic model and extract the Hessian of the quadratic model as an estimation. \item The $\beta$ value (step size) for the finite-difference estimation of the empirical quantile function is set to a constant throughout the algorithm.
 Theoretical convergence of the algorithm requires $\beta\to{0}$, however, it has to be supported by a sufficiently large sample size $N$.
 Since it is impractical to let $N\to\infty$ in the implementation, $\beta$ cannot be too small.
 In \Cref{tab:stepsize_test}, we compare the results from using different values for $\beta$. \end{enumerate} Other parameters in the two algorithms are $\theta_\mu=0.5$ (the quadratic-penalty-reduction parameter), $\inrate=2.0$, $\derate=0.5$ (trust-region-size-control parameters), and $\eta_1=0.1$, $\eta_2=0.25$ (trial move acceptance parameters).
 The finite-difference parameters $\beta=1.0\times 10^{-3}$ for experiments reported in \Cref{tab:comp_perf}.
-The termination value of the trust-region radius $r\up{n}$ and constraint-violation tolerance $\eta\up{n}$ in \Cref{alg:penalty} are fixed to $10^{-5}$ for each iteration.
+Note that since the two methods are very different, comparison of the computational time is not very sensible as they have very different setup in parameters which matters in determining the overall performance.
+Therefore the computational time provided in \Cref{tab:comp_perf} is mainly for reference.
+The termination value of the trust-region radius $r^n$ and constraint-violation tolerance $\eta^n$ in \Cref{alg:penalty} are fixed to $10^{-5}$ for each iteration.